ematsapola2/Entertainment---Project-One/README.md

 I have noticed that there are late release dates that deviate significantly from the overall distribution.
 The dataset focused more on the most released dates.
 Aditionally, the dataset does not provide the specific movie genre to find a deeper understanding of how trhe data was collected for analysis.
 Most of the movies are released in 2023, with only just one movie released in 2022 and 2019.
 What steps were taken to when collecting the data.
 The data collection might have focused on one area there might have not been an even distribution of the collection of data.
 The data might not be complete, also, the data might not include all relevant releases within the specified time frame.

 Even though the dataset includes several movies with release dates in 2023, indicating a focus on recent and upcoming releases.
 This dataset might also suggest that the dataset might be more relevant for analyzing recent trends and developments in the movie industry.
+This dataset does not include variables such as genres, which makes it difficult to reveal more patterns and trends for specific movie titles and released dates.